What You Need to Know About Houston Truck Accidents and Protecting Your Legal Rights

 - Requiring drivers to undergo drug and alcohol testing before a driver is hired, after the driver has been involved in an accident involving an injury or fatality, and whenever the company suspects the driver is intoxicated.

-- Limiting the number of consecutive hours a driver can work in order to reduce the chances of them developing driver fatigue.
+- Limiting the number of consecutive hours a driver can work reduces the chances of them developing driver fatigue.

 These are just a few of the regulations posed by the FMCSR.
 Aside from these regulations, all truck drivers are required to comply with Texas state laws when they are driving through Texas.
 Some examples of traffic violations according to Texas state and local laws include speeding above the allowed speed limit, running red lights, and tailgating.
-Attorneys will use their knowledge of FMCSR regulations and Texas state and local laws and apply them to your claim.
+18-wheel truck accident attorneys will use their knowledge of FMCSR regulations and Texas state and local laws and apply them to your claim.

 Insurance Companies Are in it for Themselves